google/web-api-gateway/README.md

 ## 3. Server

-You will need somewhere to run Web Api Gateway.
+You will need somewhere to run Web API Gateway.
 Your options include one of the
 following:

 *   A virtual machine running on a cloud provider.
 Recommended, this is what